 Breed Standard and History

-Clumber Spaniels are long and low slung with a wide body and short legs.
+Clumber Spaniels are long and low slung, with a wide body and short legs.
 Though decidedly stout, their movements are free-flowing and even agile.
 Their broadness combined with their short legs gives the Clumber Spaniel's steady gait a distinctive rolling quality.
-The Clumber's body and head are larger than most of their spaniel cousins.
-Their faces have a slight droop, and their dark amber eyes have a gentle, kindly expression.
-Clumber's are happiest when they are at work in the field alongside their favorite people.
+The Clumber's body and head are larger than most of her spaniel cousins.
+The face possesses a slight droop, and the dark amber eyes have a gentle, kindly expression.
+Clumbers are happiest at work in the field alongside their favorite people.

 AKC Breed Category